Four teenagers charged over man's death in Chatham

 - Published

-Four teenagers have been charged with manslaughter after a man was found dead in Chatham.
+Four teenagers have appeared in court accused of manslaughter after allegedly chasing a man who fell 27m (90ft) to his death.

-Dale Simmons, 42 was found dead near Chalkpit Hill on Thursday morning and it is thought he died the previous evening.
+Dale Simmons, 42, was found dead near Chalk Pit Hill, Chatham, on Thursday morning but police said it is thought he died the previous evening.

-Kent Police said two boys aged 16, one boy aged 17 and 18-year-old Tyrese Scott, of Rochester Street, were due before Medway magistrates on Monday.
+Two boys aged 16, one aged 17 and 18-year-old Tyrese Scott, from Chatham, appeared before magistrates on Monday.

 The boys aged 16 and 17 cannot be named for legal reasons.